RobertLRollins/rock-paper-scissors/README.md

 ## Pseudocode

-* COMPUTE the computers randomly selected choice of 'Rock', 'Paper', or 'Scissors'
+* COMPUTE(function) the computers randomly selected choice of 'Rock', 'Paper', or 'Scissors'
   * INITIALIZE the choices
   * RETURN the randomly selected result